 }

-As you can see the implementation is very clean and won’t pollute any other view models.
+As shown, the implementation is very clean and will not pollute any other view models.

 Registering a command container

-If you don’t use the extension methods below, you must register the command container inside the service locator and register the command inside the ICommandManager.
+If you do not use the extension methods below, you must register the command container inside the service locator and register the command inside the ICommandManager.
 To make this process easier, use a definition file and the code below.

 Command definitions